novaprova/novaprova/doc/manual/functions.rst

 Most other test frameworks provide a simple, 2-level mechanism for organizing tests; *tests* are grouped into *suites*.

-By contrast Novaprova organizes tests into an **tree of test nodes**.
+By contrast NovaProva organizes tests into an **tree of test nodes**.
 All the tests built into a test executable are gathered at runtime and are fitted into a tree, with a single common root.
 The root is then pruned until the test names are as short as possible.
 Each test